7 Things You Should Never Store in Your Attic—Plus 5 Things You Should

 What Not to Store in Your Attic

 You know that box of priceless family photos you have stored in a box in the attic?
-You may want to consider relocating it.
+Consider relocating it.
 The temperature variations most attics experience can damage old photographs and film.
 Instead, store printed photos in a dry spot where the temperature doesn't fluctuate as much, such as in a bedroom closet or under the bed.
 Tuck the photos inside PVC-free plastic sleeves and use archival-quality paper boxes.

 While the attic and basement may seem like convenient places to stash bulky paint cans, the changes in temperature in the attic can ruin the paint, making it unusable.
 If you're going to store extra paint, it's worth keeping it in a temperature-controlled spot in your home, like a spare closet or cabinet.
 To save space, transfer leftover paint from the can to smaller airtight containers, labeled with the date, paint color name, and the room they belong to.

 Even if you haven't played your violin in years, think twice before you store it in the attic.
 Again, temperature fluctuations are the culprit here.
-The changes in temperature will make wood expand or contract, potentially causing wooden instruments to warp.
+These changes will make wood expand or contract, potentially causing wooden instruments to warp.

 Expensive Wool, Silk, and Linen